-Iman Issa is both an artist and a writer, and her work is driven by her intense interest in history and her insistence on questioning the preconceptions that govern knowledge.
+Iman Issa’s work is driven by her intense interest in history and her insistence on questioning the preconceptions that govern knowledge.
 She asks how we come to know a place, an object, or a piece of history; how memory intersects with understanding; and how imagination can help us to radically re-envision what we think we know.
 “In art,” Issa has said, “you can show someone a chair and say it’s a table, and they might believe you.
 The magic is in the possibility that the chair is both unique to itself and that it can signal a lot more besides.”
-1

 For her series Heritage Studies (2015–present), Issa begins her process in encyclopedic museums, where she takes walks, gravitating toward ancient objects that strike her as resonant.
 She takes notes and makes sketches based on her observations, particularly noting the scope and nuance of the stories told by the museum in its joining of seemingly simple historic fragments with short pieces of interpretive text on their origin, date, location, and symbolism or ideological function.
 For Issa, these elements also tell a related story about how an individual object travels from its place of origin to end up a historical artifact, on display in a specific vitrine within a particular museum.